 A TMDL target is the value that is measured to judge the success of the TMDL effort.
 TMDL targets must be based on state water quality standards, but can also include site specific values when no numeric criteria are specified in the standard.
-The following TMDL target for the Sheyenne River is based on the NDDoH water quality standard for E. coli bacteria.
+The following TMDL target for the Cannonball River listed segments is based on the NDDoH water quality standard for E. coli bacteria.